Qorvo/QMatter/README.md

+# **Deprecation Announcement: Replacing QPG6105 by QPG6200**

+**Why we are deprecating SoC QPG6105**

+We have released a [new SoC QPG6200](https://www.qorvo.com/products/p/QPG6200L) which is featuring:
+-	Qorvo’s ConcurrentConnect™ technology - supporting the latest standards for Matter (over Thread), Zigbee and Bluetooth® Low Energy in a truly concurrent way
+-	45% less Tx current
+- (10dbm) 76% and 78% less Rx current in 802.15.4 and BLE respectively
+- 3x MCU speed
+-	2x NVM size
+- 1.625x RAM size

+We highly recommend to start with [QPG6200 IoT SDK](https://gitlab.com/qorvo_sdk/public/stacks/matter-sdk-qorvo/-/tree/v1.3-branch?ref_type=heads).

+Please feel free to [contact us](https://www.qorvo.com/support) if you have any questions.

 # Qorvo&reg; IoT Dev Kit for QPG6105

 Welcome to Qorvo IoT Dev Kit for QPG6105 repository!
 This repository contains the Matter&trade; software development kit for [Qorvo QPG6105 SoC](https://www.qorvo.com/products/p/QPG6105).
 It supports you to develop applications that are compatible with Matter.
 The Qorvo development kit helps product developers bring Matter products to the market in a fast and easy way.